 This Grass Is Suited for the Conditions of the Gulf Coast

-Bahiagrass doesn't need to be fed as often as many other grass types.
-If you do fertilize, be sure to use a product that contains iron, especially if the soil pH is higher than 7.
-You'll want to keep it mowed to about 2-4 inches, because the grass has a tendency to grow straggly seedheads.
+Bahia grass should be fed 2-4 times per year starting in spring, after it greens up, through fall.
+When you feed, be sure to use a product that contains iron, likeScotts® GreenMAX™ Lawn Food, especially if the soil pH is higher than 7.
+You'll want to keep a bahia grass lawn mowed to 2-3 inches tall, because the grass has a tendency to produce straggly seedheads.

 Bahia Grass Pests, and Diseases